 38) A Mom’s Take

-Started in 2010, A Mom’s Take is a blog created by one mom trying to be a resource for other moms and connect with them.
+Started in 2010, A Mom’s Take is a blog created by one mom who was trying to be a resource for other moms and connect with them.
 What began as a way to pass the time has now become a full-time business run by a team of moms.
-Writers talk about various topics from recipes, travel, crafts, gift ideas, blogging tips, and produce other content to inspire and teach.
+Writers talk about various topics from recipes, travel, crafts, gift ideas, and blogging tips, and produce other content to inspire and teach.
 The platform includes multiple writers and contributors, but one thing remains the same.
 They are all real women sharing their stories, experiences, and opinions.

 39) Thrifty Nifty Mommy

 Thrifty Nifty Mommy provides quality product reviews and recommendations for moms just like her.
-Along with her husband and five small children, she enjoys living life to the fullest while also maintaining a budget and enjoying both travel and good food.
+Along with her husband and five small children, she enjoys living life to the fullest while also maintaining a budget and enjoying travel and good food.

 The blog has reviewed products like gadgets, apps, tech items, video games, and honest statements about their thoughts.

 Mamavation is a blog and online platform that helps consumers by providing honest reviews for moms looking for products free of toxic or hormone-disrupting chemicals that can impact family health.
 Leah Segedie, the creator of Mamavation, helps women make safer consumer choices for their families.
-She is an author, activist, community organizer, and strategist that focuses on eco-friendly solutions to democratize scientific findings and help families make safer & greener product choices.
+She is an author, activist, community organizer, and strategist who focuses on eco-friendly solutions to democratize scientific findings and help families make safer & greener product choices.

 Ebony and Denise are a mom-duo family with three kids.
 They have been together for 11 years and married for 7.
-Their YouTube channel aims to inspire, inform, and connect with people who can relate to their story.
+Their YouTube channel aims to inspire, inform, and connect with people who can relate to their stories.
 The whole family wishes to provide some comfort and demonstrate that juggling a partner, career, and family is possible despite the social stigma against LGBTQIA+ families.

 42) Imomsohard | Mommy YouTubers